Why the Long Head Needs Special Attention

 - Keep upper arms completely fixed — only forearms move

-- Lower the weight as far behind your head as shoulder mobility allows, then press to full extension
+- Extend to full lockout, then lower as far behind your head as shoulder mobility allows

 Sets and reps: 3–4 sets of 10–12 reps.
 This is your primary long head movement — treat it like a main lift.